PayRequest/payrequest.github.io/payment-links/pay-by-link.md

 ---
-title: PayRequest | Pay by link
+title: PayRequest | Payment Links
 ---

 <!-- Done for the new website! -->